shinutharol2ext/service_quota_check/README.md

 # AWS Capacity Checker

-Python script to check AWS capacity reservations, service quotas, and limits across all regions for bulk instance deployment events.
+Python script to check AWS capacity reservations, service quotas, and limits across all regions for events.

 ## Prerequisites